makrai/notes/keenan87-sem-case-theory.md

     KISS relation to a them
   (6)
-  * For F basic, `F_nom` or the nominative case extension of F is that extension of F which sends each binary relation R to {b: F(R^b) = 1}.
+  * For F basic, `F_nom` or the nominative case extension of F is that extension of F which sends each binary relation R to {b: F(R^b) = 1}
     (R^b = « {a: (a,b) e R})
-  * NOM is that function sending each basic F to F nom .
-  The object wide scope reading of (4) then is given by (SOME TEACHER) [(EVERY STUDENT) nom (KISS)].
+  * NOM is that function sending each basic F to F nom The object wide scope reading of (4) then is given by (SOME TEACHER) [(EVERY STUDENT) nom (KISS)]
-* NOM and ACC are called semantic cases.
+* NOM and ACC are called semantic cases
 * Informally, note that the nom. ext. of David sends KISS to the set of objects which David kissed.
 Formally,
 (7)
 `(I_d )_nom (KISS) = {b: I_d (KISS^b ) = 1} = {b: (d,b) \in KISS}`
-* Similarly the accusative extension of David sends KISS to the set of objects which kissed David.
+* Similarly the accusative extension of David sends KISS to the set of objects which kissed David
-* given two basic NPs and a simple P 2 , denoting say F, G, and R respectively, there are four 1 ways we may build a sentence interpretation, illustrated in (8)
+* given two basic NPs and a simple P 2 , denoting say F, G, and R respectively, there are four ways we may build a sentence interpretation, illustrated in (8)
   F(G acc (R)) "G is logical object and has narrow scope" G(F nom (R)) "G is logical object and has wide scope"